Yezz123-Archive/Apollo/README.md

 $ uvicorn main:app --reload
 ```

+- Here we can Switch Between using [SWAGGER UI](https://swagger.io/tools/swagger-ui/) or [Redoc](https://redocly.github.io/redoc/) to Play around the API.

 - You can Now Start using the Application, i use of the `/index` a simple Template based on this : <https://codepen.io/ma_suwa/pen/QWWqJBK>

 ```py